Dinh-SM/Symbolic-Regression/README.md

 			  --> Evolution : Modify the function

-- Node: 3 attributs (2 Node and 1 char*)
+- Node : 3 attributs (2 Node and 1 char*)
-	-
+	- A function

-- Evolution: n attributs () - Use class Node
+- Evolution : n attributs () - Use class Node
 	- replication :
 	- mutation :
 	- fitness :